Top Ten Biggest Mistakes Accident Victims Make When Dealing With Doctors After An Accident.

-Failing to Inform Your Doctor if Your Injury is Affecting Your Ability to Work: Insurance companies and juries will not believe that your injury effects your ability to work just because you say so.
-If your injury is effecting your ability to work, it is important to tell this to your doctor and get it into your medical records.
+- Failing to Inform Your Doctor if Your Injury is Affecting Your Ability to Work: Insurance companies and juries will not believe that your injury affects your ability to work just because you say so.
+If your injury is affecting your ability to work, it is important to tell to your doctor and get it into your medical records.
 Again, keeping notes to give your doctor can be a good idea.

 - Failing to Take Medications as Prescribed: There is a reason why doctors prescribe a particular type of medication for a particular period of time.
 It is important to follow your doctor’s recommendations.
 If you are having side effects or problems with the medication, call your doctor and speak with him or her about it.
 Do not play doctor with your medical care.
 Do not put yourself in the position where you may have to admit that you chose not to follow your doctor’s advice.
 It can be devastating to your claim.

 - Stopping Medical Treatment Too Soon: Insurance companies and juries often believe if a person stops getting medical treatment for an injury, the injury must be all better.
 They also believe that big gaps between treatments suggest that someone must have heeled from one injury and suffered a new injury unrelated to the first.
 If you have an injury that is affecting your ability to function, you should seek medical treatment until you are healed or until a doctor tells you that there is nothing more that can be done to improve your condition.

 - Failing to Follow Treatment Recommendations Related to Depression or Anxiety: Often pain or disability can cause depression or anxiety.
 This is real and common and can respond to medical intervention.
 It is also important to talk to your doctor about these symptoms so it is in your medical record and to follow any treatment prescribed by your doctor.
 Remember: If it isn’t in your medical records, it is difficult to prove to insurance companies or juries that this “suffering” exists at all!